Opinion | Modi turns the trauma of Indian students fleeing Ukraine into a campaign prop

 Modi claimed that the evacuation effort was only possible thanks to India’s new “rising power” status.
 (A foreign ministry spokesman told reporters Friday that more than 10,000 Indian nationals have already been flown back).
 The crowds cheered as a member of parliament claimed “everyone is pleading” for Modi to stop the war, saying: “He is regarded as a big world leader.
 It is a matter of pride.”
 On social media, Modi supporters spread fake news claiming Putin had stopped the war for six hours in response to Modi’s influence.

-On the same day India failed to hold Russia accountable for the invasion at the United Nations, the defense minister encouraged a group of tired evacuees from Ukraine to chant “Glory to Narendra Modi” in front of news cameras.
+On the same day India failed to hold Russia accountable for the invasion at the United Nations, the minister of state for defense encouraged a group of tired evacuees from Ukraine to chant “Glory to Narendra Modi” in front of news cameras.

 Five states in India are now voting in a crucial election.
 The crisis with the Indian students has demonstrated that Modi’s Bharatiya Janata Party will use anyone as a pawn in its manic bid to retain power.